 2018 Nomination Process and Deadlines

 All prospective participants must submit the completed nomination form and final presentation slide to their degree program chair or director via email.

 March 5 (by 5:00 p.m.)

 Degree program chairs and directors will forward endorsed nomination materials to the Office of the Dean.
 Each program may endorse up to two participants for the CAS 3MT competition.

-Accepted participants will be provided with event details by February 25.
+Accepted participants will be provided with event details on March 9.

-WSU 3MT competition in the CUB Jr. Ballroom.
+WSU 3MT competition in the SPARK auditorium at 1:00 p.m..